-An employee's terms of service are contained in his employment contract, which may be for a fixed time not exceeding 5 years, or indefinite.
+An employee's terms of service are contained in their employment contract, which may be for a fixed time not exceeding 3 years (subject to change), or indefinite.
 Where a contract is verbal, in the event of a dispute, either side can use circumstantial evidence to prove its case.
 If the contract is in writing, it must be in Arabic; a translation into another language may be attached but the Arabic version is authoritative.